stepweaver/silent-auction/README.md

 - **Bid Confirmation**: Sent immediately when a bid is placed (includes bid amount and link to item)
 - **Winner Notification**: Sent when auction closes to the winning bidder (includes payment/pickup instructions)
 - **Admin Winners List**: Sent to all admins (configured in `ADMIN_EMAILS`) when auction closes, containing a list of all winners with names, emails, and winning bid amounts

+## Keep-Alive Setup

+To prevent your Supabase Free tier project from pausing due to inactivity, this project includes a GitHub Actions workflow that pings Supabase every 6 hours.

+### Why This Matters

+Supabase Free tier projects can be paused after periods of inactivity.
+While pings don't guarantee prevention, they significantly reduce the chance of pausing.
+The only guaranteed way to avoid pausing is to upgrade to a paid plan.

+### Setup Steps

+1. **Create the heartbeat table** (if you haven't already):

+   - Go to **Supabase Dashboard → SQL Editor**
+   - Run the contents of `supabase-heartbeat-migration.sql`
+   - This creates a simple table with anonymous read access

+2. **Push your code to GitHub**:

+   - Make sure your repository is on GitHub (public repos are free for GitHub Actions)
+   - The workflow file is already in `.github/workflows/supabase-keepalive.yml`

+3. **Add GitHub Secrets**:

+   - Go to your GitHub repository → **Settings → Secrets and variables → Actions**
+   - Click **New repository secret**
+   - Add these two secrets:
+     - `SUPABASE_URL`: Your Supabase project URL (e.g., `https://xxxxx.supabase.co`)
+     - `SUPABASE_ANON_KEY`: Your Supabase anon/public key (found in **Project Settings → API**)

+4. **Test the workflow**:

+   - Go to **Actions** tab in your GitHub repository
+   - Find "Supabase Keepalive" workflow
+   - Click **Run workflow** to manually trigger it
+   - Verify it completes successfully

+5. **Verify it's running**:
+   - The workflow runs automatically every 6 hours (at 00:00, 06:00, 12:00, and 18:00 UTC)
+   - You can check the **Actions** tab to see run history
+   - Each run should show "Ping OK" if successful

+### How It Works

+- The workflow uses GitHub Actions cron to run every 6 hours
+- It makes a simple GET request to your Supabase REST API (`/rest/v1/heartbeat`)
+- Uses only the public anon key (safe to expose)
+- Only reads from the heartbeat table (no write permissions needed)

+### Adjusting the Schedule

+To change how often it pings, edit `.github/workflows/supabase-keepalive.yml` and modify the cron schedule:

+- `"0 */6 * * *"` = Every 6 hours
+- `"0 */4 * * *"` = Every 4 hours
+- `"0 */12 * * *"` = Every 12 hours

+See [GitHub Actions cron syntax](https://docs.github.com/actions/using-workflows/workflow-syntax-for-github-actions#onschedule) for more options.

 ## Future Enhancements